-Selections Description Select All / E [button] Deselect All Selects (or deselects) all options. or fields and uttons on pa buttons not listed in this table, see Common Fields and ge 2 - 3.
+Selections Description Select All / Deselect All [button] Selects (or deselects) all options.

+For fields and buttons not listed in this table, see Common Fields and Buttons on page 2 - 3.

 SUMMARY REPORT FOR DYNAMIC ANALYSIS

 The Summary Report for dynamic analyses provides a condensed summary of the peaks and selected analysis parameters.